niekwit/CRISPR-tools/README.md

 Files can be optionally be renamed using the `-n` flag and a config file (`rename.config`), as file names are used to generate sample names for MAGeCK. `-m INT` sets the number of mismatches that are allowed during the alignement step (if not called, zero mismatches are set).
 The mageck.config file contains the comparisons that MAGeCK will perform: -c reference sample, -t test sample: neg rank(genes that drop out in test sample)/pos rank(genes that are overrepresented in test sample).

 If you have sequencing samples that represent pre and post CRISPR library amplifications, then these can be named `pre` and `post`, respectively.
-This will initiate a comparative analysis of these two samples to test for a skew in guide numbers (GINI).
+This will initiate a comparative analysis of these two samples to test for a skew in guide numbers (GINI) and calculates the G/C bias in missing/overreppresented sgRNAs.
 When only these two samples are present, no MAGeCK analysis will be performed.